Planning and Development Overview

 Residents are required to maintain the verge at the front/side of your home.
 Verge maintenance includes watering, mowing and weeding.

-Council will regularly spray weeds on the footpath and verge outside your home.
-If you don't want the Council to spray outside your home, ask to be included on the Council's No Weed Spray List by contacting Customer Service on (08) 8229 9999 or send an email to email@example.com.
+We will regularly spray weeds on the footpath and verge outside your home.
+If you don't want us to spray outside your home, ask to be included on the Council's No Weed Spray List by contacting Customer Service on (08) 8229 9999 or send an email to email@example.com.

 Planting on or redeveloping a verge